<!-- Google Tag Manager -->

 Click on photos to enlarge them please.

-It has been quite a while since i last added a recipe to this site.
-This does not mean that i have not thought of them often, in fact quite the reverse.
-As with recipes on these pages you will have or possibly shall by now i hope have become lightly adventurous too but i hope with a greater understanding and a greater balance in your life (this does not always mean bank balance) but i think if you get the other factors sorted ou it can only help you be in or hope to be in better personal circumstances.
+I hope that with recipes on these pages you will have or possibly shall by now i hope have become lightly adventurous too, and i hope with a greater understanding and a greater balance in your life (this does not always mean bank balance) but i think if you get the other factors sorted out it can only help you be in or hope to be in better personal circumstances.

-I hall post this recipe today which to some may seeem bland but if you have been onto our facebook page you will have seen that dear lovely Sandra from Colorado i am sure seems to like it and even remarked that it has a kick or a bite.
+This particular recipe/suggestion, to some may seem blnd, a lovely friend, Sandra from Colorado i am sure seems to like it and even remarked that it has a kick or a bite.
 Bless you Sandra!

 I had a while ago wondered about creating a recipe with teabags but i ended up moving on and doing things with dried spaghetti and leeks sliced very finely and cooked and almost crispy on the edges in instead and maybe even with a spoonful of parmesan cheese when its all mixed in together.